oceansach/expirypulse-tools/README.md

 ## License

-The scripts in this repository are MIT licensed — free to use, modify, and distribute.
+The scripts in this repository are MIT licensed, free to use, modify, and distribute.
 See [LICENSE](./LICENSE) for details.

 [ExpiryPulse](https://expirypulse.dev) is not covered by this license.